Collecting, cleaning, displaying, researching, and appreciating TRIVETS and related go-withs!

 My blog Trivetology is a shared archive of items from my personal collections.
 I hope you’ll find the images and information both interesting and useful.
 Although many of these trivets have appeared in my two books, I’ve added additional information, photos and insights gained since the time of publication.
 You’ll also find blog posts describing new acquisitions to my ever-evolving collection.

-● I usually post twice a month, on the 1st and the 15th.
+● I post twice a month, around the 1st and the 15th.

 ● Followers of my blog are notified by email of each new post.

-● You’ll notice a gold heart 💛 before items that update or are important.
+● You’ll notice a 💛 before items that update or are important.

 ● Click “Older Posts” several times from the main page to fully populate the entire catalog of blog entries.

 ● Most images can be enlarged to better appreciate the detail.
 Click on any image.